 Memory Card Speeds

 Memory cards can also vary greatly in speed, or how fast they can read and write information.
 Unfortunately, this is where things can get quickly confusing, because speed ratings and how they are marked vary greatly by memory card type.
-In this section, we will take a look at how memory card speeds are marked on SD, CF and XQD memory cards.
+In this section, we will take a look at how memory card speeds are marked on SD, CF and XQD / CFexpress memory cards.

 SD Memory Card Speed Classes